 Our current goal is to get into major retailers both here in Aus, but also in the US and UK.
 That is where most of the effort is going at the moment.
 In addition, we will be rolling out a rebrand in early 2020 which we are very excited about.
 Scariest goal?
 To really start to scale up, and be able to produce ten times the volume we do now.
 And to start producing our own extracts in-house using C02 extraction equipment.
 That’s an entirely new area for me!
 I am certainly not a scientist!

 You have been part of the Rare Birds mentoring program for a while now.
 How has it affected your business as well as personally?

-It’s really helped me to fine-tune my approach to business, especially in the areas of understanding financials.
+It’s really helped me to fine-tune my approach to business as an entrepreneurial leader, especially in the areas of understanding financials.
 I love a good spreadsheet these days, and I love being across the figures, and seeing where we can make slight adjustments that will make a big difference to the bottom line.
 My mentor is really focused and clear and direct – just how I like it.
-She helps me to focus on the things that matter, and reminds me to focus on a couple of tasks and goals at once, rather than taking a scattered approach, which is how I ran my business for quite some time because of having to wear too many hats, and not having clear enough goals.
+She helps me to focus on the things that matter, and reminds me to focus on a couple of tasks and goals at once, rather than taking a scattered approach.
+That’s how I ran my business for quite some time because of having to wear too many hats, and not having clear enough goals.

 What advice would you give to someone thinking about starting an online retail business?

 Do it well.
 Online retail has to be about the experience these days, not just about selling a product online.
 Give people something unique when they shop with you, and make sure you make them feel part of your family.
 And make sure your site is mobile optimised.
 The majority of people are now shopping from their mobile, not their desktop.
 Oh, and start with something like Shopify or Squarespace.
 These platforms are so cost-effective for new online retailers, and have amazing analytics and add-ons.
 You can literally launch a beautiful, functional store for less than $300!

 You can shop the range of Liz’s products at One Seed.